 With this in mind, we've selected 10 hearty British classics with superfood appeal that you might want to include in your diet.

-Hailed as the number one superfood for 2016, this popular fixture of the 'Full Monty' breakfast is a potential health-enhancing wonder – in moderation of course.
+Hailed as the number one superfood back in 2016, this popular fixture of the 'Full Monty' breakfast is a potential health-enhancing wonder – in moderation of course.
 But while black pudding may not be for the squeamish – it is usually made from pig's blood after all – the delicacy is packed with protein, calcium and magnesium, not to mention iron and zinc, which help prevent conditions such as anaemia and zinc deficiency.

-Related: Learn more about calcium, magnesium, iron and zinc with our A-Z of vitamins and minerals
+Learn more about calcium, magnesium, iron and zinc with our A-Z of vitamins and minerals

 Not just a British comfort food classic, fish pie is also a highly nutritious treat.